With ballots arriving in the mail and early voting starting this weekend people across Nevada will need to dig into some voter guides.

 “If you find the ballot bewildering it’s not you, it’s the ballot, because it asks an awful lot of you,” said Rebecca Gill, associate professor of Political Science at the University of Nevada Las Vegas.
 “People shouldn’t feel bad if it seems like this is really hard, because it is really hard.”

 One of the reasons Clark County has so many judges on the ballot is because of the way the judiciary developed over time, Gill said.
+In 2019, lawmakers passed a bill aligning judicial terms and added six new Family Court seats to the already crowded judgeship elections in Clark County.

 “We haven’t subdivided the county into geographic regions for county judges,” she said.
 “That means the whole county is like one big district and since we need so many judges we end up with these ballots that are stuffed full of a whole lot of judges.”